 At times, I will also drift fish or bottom bounce jigs with good success.
 Drift fishing a jig through faster and deeper water can get your jig in front of a lot of fish.
 Bottom bouncing your jig through smaller pools, pockets and riffles works very well.

 Jigging For Salmon With Floats

 Jigging for salmon with floats is not much different than how I float fish for salmon with any bait, with one exception.

-When float fishing, it is easy to cut the bait hook off, tie on a small jig or micro jigs like the Worden Maxi Jig Steelhead jig, the jiggy bugger, or a Tungsten Micro Wooly Bugger Jig Fly, and then just fish that jig like it was a spawn sac or a bead.
+When float fishing, it is easy to cut the bait hook off, tie on a small jig or micro jigs like the Wordens Maxi Jig Steelhead jig, the jiggy bugger, Hawken Woolly Bugger Jig, or a Tungsten Micro Wooly Bugger Jig Fly, and then just fish that jig like it was a spawn sac or a bead.

 The other way that I float fish with jigs for salmon is to jiggle or pull the float as it floats down the river.

 To jiggle the float, I will hold the rod tip high and jiggle it, which if the line is tight, will jiggle the float, and that will jiggle your jig and give it really cool life-like movement.
 I have seen salmon crush a jiggled jig so hard that it almost rips the rod out of my client’s hands.

 In fact, it can be so good and they hit so hard that I won’t use this method with beginners because I don’t want them to lose their rod or mine.

 The other method is to pull back the float and release about every 5 or 10 feet.
 This elevates the jig and then drops it which causes an up-and-down jigging-type motion.
 This can also entice salmon to grab the jig.